oughtinc/patchwork/README.md

 work that depended on it) if it turns out to have been wrong.
 This is similar to how branch prediction works in CPUs.

+A generalization of this idea is to do speculative execution on the text of a message.
+I.e., if the answer is commonly "The answer is #1", maybe we can just predict that the answer has this shape (without filling in #1) and if we do the computation and it turns out to be different, we can double back to go with the actual response.
+(This may be easier if we have edits or otherwise strong reuse of computation.)

+In addition to doing speculative execution on the answer from a sub-question, we can also do speculative execution for pointer expansions.
+If we have a lazy pointer
+#1, we can predict what its value will be and go with that, later updating it if
+we do the computation and it turns out different.

+It would be good to better understand how speculative execution and full question-answer prediction (as in distillation) relate.
+Can these be built using the same shared technology

 ### Multiple Sessions and Users

 While the basic idea of user sessions is visible in the code as it stands today,